Here we tackle some of the most frequently asked questions (FAQ) about

 How does the puppy selection process work?

 If you are interested in purchasing a Golden Mountain Doodle, we invite you to sign up for notifications of new litters here.
 Keep in mind that as interest grows, you may not be first in line to select a puppy.
 We DO NOT maintain a waiting list.
 Instead, we begin advertising new litters as early as 3-5 days after birth.
 We try to take a group photo within a week, and then individual photos at approximately 3 weeks, and weekly thereafter.
 The ideal time for you to take your puppy home is 8 weeks.

 What should I feed my puppy?

-We feed our puppies a combination of Pedigree puppy food and Black Gold Explorer (Black Gold is preferred because of quality, but it is expensive and not widely available, unless you have a local distributor.
-Thus, we mix that with the readily-available Pedigree that you may choose to use when bringing your puppy home.)
-Every puppy comes home with a quart-sized starter bag of Pedigree.
+We feed our puppies a combination of Purina Puppy Chow and Black Gold Explorer.
+(Black Gold is preferred because of quality, but it is expensive and not widely available, unless you have a local distributor.
+Thus, we mix that with the readily-available Puppy Chow that you may choose to use when bringing your puppy home.)
+Every puppy comes home with a quart-sized starter bag of our puppy food.
 If you want to use another brand of food, you can use the starter bag to mix slowly with your preferred food until your puppy has transitioned completely.
-Please be aware that “tummy problems” are common during this transition and going slow is a must; however, within a couple weeks you should see an improvement in any problems that you may experience.
+Please be aware that “tummy problems” are common during this transition and going slow is a must.
+Pure puree mixed with food at a rate of 1 tablespoon per cup of food can help, as can a puppy probiotic.
+However, within a couple weeks you should see an improvement in any problems that you may experience.
 Our puppies are on “auto feed” and can eat as much as they would like, as often as they like.
 However, when you welcome a Carrier Family Doodles puppy into your home, you will probably want to feed them 3 times per day, an average of 1 cup of food per feeding; adjust if your puppy eats less, and offer more if they eat quickly and still seem hungry.

 Will my puppy receive vaccinations and de-worming before I bring him home?